Same Author:

 If you want to check on the meaning of the terms used on this website, please review the Glossary

-I am frequently asked to provide the Formula for Magic Squares.
+I am frequently asked to provide a Formula for Magic Squares.
 At the risk of spoiling some teacher's classwork assignments I have worked out a satisfactory answer and have devoted a page to this topic.
 (Thank you Danny Lawrence for making me do this and for sitting with me while I worked it out.)
 Two formulae are included, one for the prime-number orders, e.g., 5, 7, 11, 13, etc., and one for an order 4 square.

 My fascination with magic squares grew from experimental attempts to count the total number of possible squares when squares which, apparently different, were really identical when appropriately reflected or rotated.
 A separate page lists the Number of Pan-Magic Squares for the Prime Number Order squares.